Hustle/pr-leaderboard/README.md

 #### Retreiving Github Commits and Pull Requests

-Github only allows your to query 300 events at a time so we need to store all events locally.
+Github only allows you to query 300 events at a time so we need to store all events locally.
 There are two methods for retreiving data.

 ##### Using the API